2018 Climathon Challenge Long Beach -Sustainable Housing

 There are several routes to get to campus by bike, and bike racks throughout the campus.
-Please refer the campus bike map (PDF).
+Please refer to the campus bike and bike share information page.
 We highly recommend you to securely lock your bike using a U-Lock.

 Long Beach Bike Share

 Don’t own a bike?
 You can rent the Long Beach Bike Share bikes that are conveniently located throughout the City of Long Beach and 8 bike stations here on campus.
-For more information, visit their website.
+For more information, visit the Long Beach Bike Share website.

 If you have a car, split the costs of a parking permit and gas by offering rides.
 If you don't have a car, you can find a shared ride to the Climathon.
 Try using the Waze Carpool app or sign up for Zimride here.